Overjustification effect: Volunteering

 Empirical evidence shows that expected financial rewards "crowd out" intrinsic motivation, while the size of the monetary reward simultaneously provides extrinsic motivation.
 If the size of the monetary reward is not large enough to compensate for the loss of intrinsic motivation, overall engagement can decline.
 A survey data-set revealed that small financial payments reduced volunteer hours among Swiss citizens, and that the median financial reward provided to these volunteers caused them to work less than volunteers who were not given any payment.

 Sports

 The overjustification effect has also been linked to professional sports.
 The performance of numerous athletes has diminished following the signing of a lucrative, multimillion-dollar contract.
 Some notable professional athletes whose performances have diminished following a large contract include Alex Rodriguez (MLB), Albert Pujols (MLB), Wayne Rooney (Premier League) and Albert Haynesworth (NFL).

+Criticism

+One measurement issue relates to the ecological validity of overjustification effect’s studies, questioning how well observations in laboratory can accurately reflect real-world situations.
+According to Eisenberger & Cameron 1996, claimed negative effects of extrinsic rewards on task interest derived from Deci 1971 study do not take into consideration that conditions manufactured in laboratory settings that produce these effects are not true reflections of situations in the real world.
+For example, in the Deci study the incentive was provided for one session and was then arbitrarily withdrawn in the next and such incentive plans do not exist in the real world.
+Also, the reduced intrinsic interest seen in subjects may be explained by a negative reaction when the reward was withheld.